Reggie Fowler: Early life

-He is the son of Al and Eloise Fowler, one of their five children.
-When Al Fowler retired from the U.S. Air Force, he moved his family to Tucson, Arizona where he opened a restaurant called Al's Pit Bar-B-Que.
+Fowler is the son of Al and Eloise Fowler, and one of their five children.
+When his father retired from the U.S. Air Force, he moved his family to Tucson, Arizona, where he opened a restaurant called Al's Pit Bar-B-Que.
 Reggie worked as a dishwasher there.
-The original location was to become the setting for the 1974 Scorsese film, Alice Doesn't Live Here Anymore.
+The original location was to become the setting for the 1974 Martin Scorsese film, Alice Doesn't Live Here Anymore.

-After Reggie's family relocated to the east side of town, he attended Magee Junior High School and later Sahuaro High School, where he played football, as did his brother, Jeff.
-Reggie was inducted into the Sahuaro High School Alumni (Cougar Foundation) Hall of Fame in 1998.
+After Fowler's family relocated to the east side of town, he attended Magee Junior High School and later Sahuaro High School, where he played football, as did his brother, Jeff.
+Fowler was inducted into the Sahuaro High School Alumni (Cougar Foundation) Hall of Fame in 1998.

 Playing career

-Fowler graduated from Sahuaro in 1977 and left Tucson to attend the University of Wyoming on a football scholarship.
+Fowler graduated from Sahuaro in 1977 and enrolled at Wyoming on a football scholarship.
 There he started out as a running back, the position he played in high school, but later switched to wide receiver and linebacker positions.
 He graduated in December 1981, with a bachelor's degree in Social Work.
 Though he was not drafted, he attended training camp for the Cincinnati Bengals but was cut from the team before the beginning of the season.

-When the USFL was formed in 1983, Fowler was selected to play for the Arizona Wranglers but played sparingly as a reserve linebacker.
+When the United States Football League (USFL) was formed in 1983, Fowler was selected to play for the Arizona Wranglers but played sparingly as a reserve linebacker.
 He saw action in the last six games of the 1983 season – last playing on Sunday, July 3 in Pontiac, Michigan.
-The Wranglers transferred the majority of their rostered players to the Chicago Blitz in September 1983; however, Fowler was not part of the transaction and was released.
-He took business courses at Arizona State University, then took a job with Mobil Oil's chemical division, where he worked in sales.
-He left that position to start Spiral in 1989, reportedly with an initial investment of only $1000.
+The Wranglers transferred the majority of their rostered players to the Chicago Blitz in September 1983; however, he was not part of the transaction and was released.

 Business career

+Fowler took business courses at Arizona State University, then took a job with Mobil Oil's chemical division, where he worked in sales.
+He left that position to start Spiral in 1989, reportedly with an initial investment of only $1,000.

+Minnesota Vikings

-Fowler is one of a group of investors, led by Zygmunt Wilf, who purchased the NFL's Minnesota Vikings from previous owner Red McCombs in 2005.
+He was one of a group of investors, led by Zygmunt Wilf, who purchased the National Football League's Minnesota Vikings from previous owner Red McCombs in 2005.
 He initially sought to be the general partner himself, thereby becoming the first minority owner of an NFL franchise, but withdrew his bid when he could not provide details about his stake in the ownership group.
 Instead, he became a limited partner in the group so that he would not lose his $20 million deposit.
 He did not disclose any information about his financial situation to the media.
-By October 2014, Fowler was no longer a limited partner of the Minnesota Vikings.
-Fowler's admission of default came during a legal deposition in late August in Phoenix.
-He lost control of his companies when a receivership was affirmed Oct 16 in Maricopa County Superior Court after U.S. Bank obtained a judgment against him.
-U.S. Bank claimed Fowler's companies had accumulated $6 million in unpaid debts to it and at least $53 million in debts to other banks.
+By October 2014, he was no longer a limited partner of the Minnesota Vikings.